A formal theory of experimentation: Experiments

-To see this, assume that the e-automata is in state $(s,e_{1})$ at $\lambda$ in the case where the system takes path $\bar{s}_{1}$, and state $(s,e_{2})$ in the case where the system takes path $\bar{s}_{2}$. $e_{1}$ and $e_{2}$ determine different futures for the particle paths, $e_{1}$ insures that the spin will be measured along the y-axis at $\lambda_{2}$ while $e_{2}$ insures that the spin will be measured along the z-axis at $\lambda_{2}$.
+To see the problem, assume that if the particle takes path $\bar{s}_{1}$, the environmental shell will be in state $(s,e_{1})$ at $\lambda$, whereas if it takes path $\bar{s}_{2}$ it will be in state $(s,e_{2})$ at $\lambda$. $e_{1}$ and $e_{2}$ determine different futures for the particle: $e_{1}$ ensures that the spin will be measured along the y-axis at $\lambda_{2}$ while $e_{2}$ ensures that the spin will be measured along the z-axis.
 This violates the strong unbiased condition.
-However, it doesn't necessarily create a problem for the experiment because $e_{1}$ and $e_{2}$ know enough about the system history to know $s_{1}[-\infty,\lambda]$ and $s_{2}[-\infty,\lambda]$ must reside in separate outcomes (one belongs to the set of {}``$A$'' outcomes, the other to the set of {}``not $A$'' outcomes); once paths have been differentiated into separate outcomes, they may be treated differently by the environment.
-This motivates a weak version of the unbiased condition, one that holds only when $(s,e_{1})$ and $(s,e_{2})$ have not yet been differentiated into separate outcomes.
+However, it doesn't necessarily create a problem for the experiment because $e_{1}$ and $e_{2}$ ``know'' enough about the particle's past to know $s_{1}[-\infty,\lambda]$ and $s_{2}[-\infty,\lambda]$ must reside in separate outcomes (one belongs to the set of ``in $A$ at $\lambda_{1}$'' outcomes, the other to the set of ``not in $A$ at $\lambda_{1}$'' outcomes).
+Once paths have been differentiated into separate outcomes, they may be treated differently by the environment.
+This motivates a weak version of the unbiased condition, one that only holds when $(s,e_{1})$ and $(s,e_{2})$ have not yet been differentiated into separate outcomes.